emilianobovetti/stateless-maybe-js/README.md

 A Makefile will call yarn for you and then uglifyjs to produce `./dist/maybe.min.js`.
 Just point your console to the project path and run `make`.

-Run `make test` if you want tu run all unit tests.
+Since I'm really lazy `make test` is a shortcut for `yarn run test`.

 ## How to create new Maybe